timiakin/Maintenance-Tracker/README.md

 });

 **MOTIVATION**
+The aim of this project was to create an app to deal with requests.
+The main reason was to learn and develop myself as a software deeloper.

 **Built with**

 Here is a list of resources you need to create this app.

-Node.js, Express, Editor of your choice (VScode was used), Eslint, Babel, Mocha, airbnb
+Node.js, Express, Editor of your choice (VScode was used), Eslint, Babel, Mocha, airbnb, HTML, CSS

-**API Reference**

 **Tests**